 Helping aging family members decide when living on their own is no longer a viable – or safe – option always is a touchy situation.
 But being home for the holidays is the perfect time to make that determination without drawing attention to what you’re doing until a conclusion has been reached.

 There are several key factors when determining if it is still possible for aging relatives to live alone.
 Signs that are able to be observed in person are noticeable weight loss or weight gain, strange body odor and changes in appearance.
-Weight loss or gain could mean a person is forgetting to eat often enough, or conversely, are forgetting that they’ve already eating and are eating again.
+Weight loss or gain could mean a person is forgetting to eat or drink often enough, or conversely, are forgetting that they’ve already eaten and are eating again.
 Strange body odor can indicate changes in personal hygiene, which can be the result of depression or just plain inability to properly care for oneself.
 Other changes in appearance, such as wearing dirty or wrinkly clothing or an unkempt beard or hairstyle, also are good indicators it’s time to seek alternatives.

 While in their home, take the opportunity to look in the fridge and the cupboards.
 Are there many stale or expired foods still on the shelves?
 Are they buying one product in bulk – more than is reasonably able to be used before it expires?
 Are any appliances broken that would prevent them from maintaining a healthy diet?
 Also check the kitchen for signs of fire – burned or scorched pots and pans, potholders with burned edges or a discharged fire extinguisher?
 If so, it’s time to re-evaluate independent living.